8th Jun, 2020

 Where the old man's business would have died s natural death, now it can branch out into 3 different entities and expand the business.
 As such at some point in time, the sons would have wanted to manage something of their own and might have not wanted to stay together in the same place.
 So in turn, the old man was not only visionary or farsighted but was very practical.
 All three sons were potentially capable and got a chance to do something of their own and prove to the world that theirs was a talent not just inherited but also evolved and learned over a period of time.

 Anonymous: They should have kept visiting their father periodically and should have got the original recipe reviewed by him.
 This would have not let them deviate from the original one, alongside learning new things.

 As while learning new things, they somehow moved away from the main USP is their father's recipe.

-Meenakshi: What's wrong with different taste if it is still good.
+Meenakshi: What's wrong with a different taste if it is still good?
 Instead of 1 original flavor of their father's, now they have three more to offer.
 The very reason they were able to survive for 5yrs was they were able to serve their clients.
 They all originally started with their dad's flavor in their new region but eventually changed based on feedback from their respective customers.
 We can see them as evolving from legacy systems to a more customized version based on your specific customer's feedback and suggestions.
-They didn't focus on what they know what they focused more on what their customers want and improved upon that.
-They can now expand their business to different regions and customized it to suit that region better..
+They didn't focus on what they know they focused more on what their customers wanted and improved upon that.
+They can now expand their business to different regions and customized it to suit that region better.
 Something similar to how Indian chole bhature tastes in Delhi vs in California

 Raghavan Sridhar: Take away - It is a good practice to document success stories/recipes in some form for progeny. 😃